Defining the Landscape for Molecular Testing Options

 Molecular testing can be used to look for inherited DNA mutations or DNA mutations specific to the cancer itself.
 It can also test for other molecules, such as proteins or receptors on cancer cells.

-Molecular testing, when applied to DNA, is used to identify hereditary cancers (Germline mutations) or mutations in cancer DNA that are not inherited and developed spontaneously (Somatic Mutations).
+Molecular testing, when applied to DNA, is used to identify hereditary cancers (Germline mutations) or mutations in cancer DNA that are not inherited and developed spontaneously (these are called somatic mutations).

 Identifying specific inherited DNA mutations is often done with a PCR test (polymerase chain reaction test detects genetic material) or NGS (next-generation sequencing), and this information is used to help with cancer screening, preventive measures, and treatment.